UKEODHP/eodhp-argocd-deployment/README.md

 One of the apps deployed is ArgoCD itself, so that ArgoCD manages itself.
 See Boostrap ArgoCD.

-### App of Apps
+### Apps

-The app of apps pattern is used to deploy many ArgoCD applications together.
-The root app, _apps/argocd/apps.yaml_, points to a target Git repository and revision containing the source of truth for the application deployment.
-The target repo is the deployment's own repository.
-An additional path points to more applications within the repository, which are then deployed as child applications of the root app.
+Apps are managed as an ArgoCD ApplicationSet from the eodhp/ directory.
+The ArgoCD deployment has its own Application manifest as it requires different sync options to avoid deleting ArgoCD from the cluster when the application is uninstalled.

 ### Bootstrap ArgoCD